johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 In summary, the study revealed that

-> 	**The Messianic Covenant Community has been commissioned to co-work alongside the Messiah in his mission**

->	A community of disciples, called, equipped and chosen to serve God's eternal purpose.
+> 	**The Messianic Covenant Community has been commissioned to co-work alongside the Messiah in his mission as a community of disciples, called, equipped and chosen to serve God's eternal purpose**

 ## Discussions [commissioning] ##